korhanertancakmak/SPRING-BOOT/04-spring-boot-rest-crud/README.md

 So it's not just for **JavaScript**.
 In fact, you can use **JSON** with any programming language, such as **Java**, **C#**, and **Python**.
-And the reason being is that, again, it's `just plain text`.
+And the reason being that, again, it's `just plain text`.
 Just plain text data that any programming language can use and read.

 ![image09](https://github.com/korhanertancakmak/SPRING-BOOT/blob/master/04-spring-boot-rest-crud/images/image09.png?raw=true)